makerdao/auction-demo-keeper/README.md

 ## Run

-1 - Run testchain script: `yarn run testchain`
+1 - Run testchain script: `yarn run testchain`  ( Run with node version  `12.-.-` for a working version)
 2 - In a separate shell run tests: `yarn run test`